-- 82 percent of the Yemeni people are in need of humanitarian assistance, lacking access to basic needs like food and shelter.
+- 18.8 million of the Yemeni people are in need of humanitarian assistance, lacking access to basic needs like food and shelter.

 - The Yemen Resilience Programme aims to restore livelihoods, social cohesion and security and pave the way toward sustainable recovery.

 On average, the conflict kills or injures nearly 75 people every day.
 The rapid deterioration of the economy has likely affected many more.
 Violence since mid-March 2015 has forced more than 3 million people from their homes, including 2 million who remain internally displaced as of January 2017.

 Yemen's public services have collapsed, and the price of basics such as food, fuel, and cooking gas have soared.
 Having lost their sources of income, many Yemeni families are unable to afford food or fuel.
 Half are facing severe food insecurity and malnutrition.

 Before the war, Yemen ranked 154 out of 187 countries on the Human Development Index and had the highest levels of poverty, unemployment and illiteracy in the Arab States region.
 The protracted conflict is rolling back progress on human development, widening gender disparities and undermining the rule of law and access to justice.

 UNDP is working with local and international partners to build resilience in Yemen by supporting communities and key institutions to lay the foundation for recovery and state-building.

 The objective of the Yemen Resilience Programme (2016-2018) is to build resilience of the vulnerable population by restoring service delivery and reviving livelihoods.
 It will also support the peace process and the implementation of an eventual peace agreement.
 By promoting a “building back better” approach, as well as positive change in the conflict, power, and gender dynamics and relationships, the programme lays the foundations for future recovery and state-building efforts.